jmtalarn/docs/source/index.html.md

 An optional field to attach extra information, like error message or explanation.

-# Rate limit

-We applied a temporal window rate limit for avoid DDoS attack.

 # Caching level

 We follow a query caching politic for successive and same parameters request in order to provide fast response after the first request.

 The first time that you make a request, it takes a little of time to response, but next requests will be resolved instanly.

 The order of the query parameters no matters, we serve successive requests based on the first request result.

-We cached the original request as a maximum time of 24 hours, so every day we reset our caching layer for be possible fetch new content.
+For the **Community** plan, we cached the original request as a maximum time of 24 hours, so every day we reset our caching layer for be possible fetch new content.

+If you have **Professional** plan, caching time can be adapted, just contact with [hello@microlink.io](mailto:hello@microlink.io).

 # API Parameters

 ## url